Iridar/WOTCIridarDynamicDeployment/WOTCIridarDynamicDeployment/ReadMe.txt

 // TODO: Mod description
 // TODO: Test everything with redscreens and check logs

+Add "in avenger" status for soldiers that were just evacuated? so they can be redeployed without delay

+add one turn minimum delay after selecting soldiers so you don't get instant reinforcements with paratrooper sodleirs'

+make a uiscreen for selecting which soldiers will remain in skyranger upon deployment

+make tile targeting leak onto lowerZ floor tiles as long as they're within XY plane

+TODO: What happens if you select reinforcements, then request evac? skyranger is here, it should be able to both evac and drop reinforcements.
+Oh right, you shoudl be able to drop reinforcements once skyraner arrives. this needs to be tested.

 Sitreps:
 Airborne Insertion:  Begin the mission with a single Resistance Militia spotter.
 All XCOM units are deployed via Dynamic Deployment.
 Extraction Team: After the objective is completed, XCOM may deploy up to two additional soldiers near the evac zone.
 (Appears on fixed evac missions)